laike9m/Python-Type-Challenges/docs/Contribute.md

    For example, say you want to add a new challenge about [Protocols](https://mypy.readthedocs.io/en/stable/protocols.html).
 Since this is an advanced topic, you may name the directory `advanced-protocol`.

-4. Put a `question.py` in the new directory.
+4. Put a `question.py` and a `solution.py` in the new directory.
 Here's an example:
    ```python
    """
    TODO: